twisted/twisted/docs/core/howto/testing.rst

-* Anything written to standard out or standard error, such as by the ``print()`` function, is suppressed.
+* Anything written to standard out or standard error, such as by the ``print()`` function, is captured in separate text files.
+  The console output is suppressed.
 * Trial's ``--debug`` flag doesn't work, nor does the ``breakpoint()`` built-in.
 * Parallel mode doesn't work on Windows.
+See `GitHub Issue 10152 <https://github.com/twisted/twisted/issues/10152>`_ if you want to help with support for Windows.